cliffbueno/oxymetag/README.md

 2. Normalizes protein domain counts by gene length (reads per kilobase)
 3. Calculates aerobic/anaerobic domain ratios for each sample
 4. Applies a trained GAM (Generalized Additive Model) to predict percentage of aerobes
-5. Outputs final predictions with confidence metrics
+5. Outputs a table with the sampleID, # Pfams detected, and predicted % aerobic bacteria

 **Input:** DIAMOND output directory from `profile` step **Output:** Tab-separated file with aerobe predictions for each sample